M3-IT/YING-VLM/README.md

 # YING-VLM

-We open-sourced the trained checkpoint and infernce code of YING-VLM, which is trained on [M3IT](https://huggingface.co/datasets/MMInstruction/M3IT) dataset.
+We open-sourced the trained checkpoint and infernce code of [YING-VLM](https://huggingface.co/MMInstruction/YingVLM) at huggingface, which is trained on [M3IT](https://huggingface.co/datasets/MMInstruction/M3IT) dataset.

 # Example of Using YING-VLM